 United States Veterinary Health Certificate: Required

-The following certification is still required on all U.S. export certificates and for Canadian horses exported to the U.S. and returning on a Canadian health certificate: issued after January 19, 2009:
+The following certification is required on all U.S. export certificates and for Canadian horses exported to the U.S. and returning on a Canadian health certificate: issued after January 19, 2009:

 AND

-For Canadian horses returning to Canada on a Canadian health certificate the CFIA endorsing office will provide a supplemental certification document with the above-mentioned requirements.
+NOTE: For Canadian horses returning to Canada on a Canadian health certificate, the CFIA endorsing office will provide a supplemental certification document with the above-mentioned requirements.
 It will do so when advised of the intended return date.
 The supplemental certification will need to be attached to the Canadian health certificate and endorsed by the United States Department of Agriculture before return of the horse(s) to Canada.